-- C7.3 The Prudential Code requires that prior to the commencement of the financial year the following prudential indicators for the forthcoming financial year and at least the two subsequent financial years must be approved by Council. - C7.4 The minimum indicators required for the following three year period are: - a) estimates of the ratio of financing costs to net revenue stream - b) estimates of capital expenditure and how it will be financed - c) estimates of the increases in Council Tax and Weekly Rents that would result from the totality of the estimated capital expenditure - d) estimates of capital financing requirements (underlying need to borrow for a capital purpose) and estimated level of gross external borrowing (total debt) - e) the authorised limit for external debt - f) the operational boundary for external debt - g) a limit on the amount of fixed rate investments and fixed rate borrowing the Council may have during the year - h) a limit on the amount of variable rate investments and variable rate borrowing the Council may have during the year - i) the maximum proportion of fixed rate loans maturing in specified periods - j) the maximum amount to be invested for longer than 1 year - C7.5 After the year end, actual values are to be calculated for: - a) ratio of financing costs to net revenue stream - b) capital expenditure
+- and sustainable.
+A further objective is to ensure that treasury management activity supports prudence, affordability and sustainability. - C7.3 The Prudential Code requires that prior to the commencement of the financial year the following prudential indicators for the forthcoming financial year and at least the two subsequent financial years must be approved by Council. - C7.4 The minimum indicators required for the following three year period are: - a) estimates of the ratio of financing costs to net revenue stream - b) estimates of capital expenditure and how it will be financed - c) estimates of the increases in Council Tax and Weekly Rents that would result from the totality of the estimated capital expenditure - d) estimates of capital financing requirements (underlying need to borrow for a capital purpose) and estimated level of gross external borrowing (total debt) - e) the authorised limit for external debt - f) the operational boundary for external debt - g) a limit on the amount of fixed rate investments and fixed rate borrowing the Council may have during the year - h) a limit on the amount of variable rate investments and variable rate borrowing the Council may have during the year - i) the maximum proportion of fixed rate loans maturing in specified periods - i) the maximum amount to be invested for longer than 1 year - C7.5 After the year end, actual values are to be calculated for: - a) ratio of financing costs to net revenue stream - b) capital expenditure